Short-term cash advances come with many downsides that could trap you in a cycle of debt, so make you shop prepared!

 Taking out a small-dollar cash advance loan might seem like no big deal, but the risks involved are greater than you probably realize.
 Taking the time to answer these questions will ensure that you find the loan (and the lender) that’s right for you.

 The best way to avoid short-term cash advance loans is to build up an emergency fund and improve your credit score.
-To learn more about financial best practices, check out these related posts and articles from OppLoans:

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.